sigdotcom/mstacm.org/apps/web/README.md

   [auth0-spa-js](https://github.com/auth0/auth0-spa-js/)
 + **Dues Payment** - Ability to pay for dues using [Stripe](https://stripe.com) in the 'Membership' section
-+ **Marketing / Branding** - Various sections which help promotes ACM and our various activities
++ **Marketing / Branding** - Various sections to promote ACM and our various activities

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents